 Day 60.
 Newberry to Sault Ste Marie.
 74 mi.
 3687 TTD.
 1592 feet elevation.
 Weather perfect

 If you aren’t a baby boomer, you might not recognize the title, which is a play on a Beatles song.
 In any case, yes, I’m back in Canada.
-Probably the biggest hill I climbed today was actually a bridge that goes from Sault Ste Marie USA to Sault Saint Marie, Canada.
+Probably the biggest hill I climbed today was actually a bridge that connects Sault Ste.
+Marie, USA, to Sault Ste.
+Marie, Canada.
 It crosses the St Mary’s River, which runs from Lake Superior into Lake Huron.

 The river is large enough for the passage of large freighters.
-It’s a rather long bridge in which there’s no shoulder and no sidewalk, and it is the only way between the countries.
-Fortunately, there was almost no traffic, and nobody was racing to get to the Border Patrol, so it was quite safe.
+It’s a rather long bridge with no shoulder and no sidewalk, and it is the only way between the countries.
+Fortunately, there was almost no traffic, and no one was racing to reach the Border Patrol, so it was quite safe.

-The blue dot is me on today’s route.
 I must have had a really nice tailwind because I was at about 50 miles and still felt great.
-I was also back at the shores of Lake superior.
+I was also back at the shores of Lake Superior.
 I realized as I was peddling to the final Eastern edge of the lake, Sault Ste Marie, that I had been pedaling along the shore for about 2 weeks.
 That is a big lake!
-For Michigan, it appears to be one of the major sites for tourism.
-I read that tourism was the number one industry in the upper peninsula.
+In Michigan, it appears to be a major tourist destination.
+I read that tourism was the Upper Peninsula’s number one industry.

-One other industry I noticed on the upper peninsula was wood stands.
-Every town I went through, and some places that weren’t towns, someone had a sign up like this one.
+Another industry I noticed in the Upper Peninsula was the wood industry.
+Every town I went through, and some places that weren’t towns, had someone with a sign up like this one.
 I didn’t need firewood, but I did need cash, so I started leaving wood and taking the money.
 I hope that is okay.
 There weren’t any instructions on any of them.

-I stopped at a state park for some snacks/lunch and used the flush toilets, which are always a treat.
-Especially when you’re worried about poison ivy and ticks in the woods.
-State parks are free in Michigan if you’re on a bicycle.
+I stopped at a state park for some snacks/lunch and used the flush toilets, which are always a treat, especially when you’re worried about poison ivy and ticks in the woods.
+State parks in Michigan are free for bicyclists.

-Then I said goodbye to Lake Superior or at least the shore for the last time as I pedaled off to Sault Ste Marie.
-It is nice to have road along the shoreline as the route because it’s generally flat.
-It was an easy 10 or 15 miles into Sault Ste Marie.
-However, I did have to backtrack a couple miles when the GNBR route ended at the edge of what appeared to be a marsh with no discernible trail.
+Then I said goodbye to Lake Superior, or at least the shore, for the last time as I pedaled off to Sault Ste.
+Marie.
+It is nice to have a road along the shoreline as the route because it’s generally flat.
+It was an easy 10 or 15 miles into Sault Ste.
+Marie.
+However, I did have to backtrack a couple of miles when the GNBR route ended at the edge of what appeared to be a marsh with no discernible trail.
 Having previously nearly died crossing a marsh, I quickly retreated.
-Thankfully, it was only a mile or two back to a way around.
+Thankfully, it was only a mile or two back to find a way around.

 Tomorrow, it’s down along the St Mary’s River and then the shores of Lake Huron.